adityajayantgupta/platform-coe-coding-challenge/README.md

 ## Next Steps

+- Clone the repo and run `npm i` to install the dependencies
-- Open a new terminal and run `cds serve` to launch the backend server
+- Open a new terminal and run `npm run start` to launch the backend server
 - Open a new terminal and run `npm run watch-population-densities` to launch the server and the frontend
 - The API is hosted at `http://localhost:4004/odata/v4/api/`
     - Return all cities: `http://localhost:4004/odata/v4/api/Cities`